 See as much theatre as you can and work with as many different directors as you can.
 Trust the creative process.
 The first day with a script can be terrifying, but you need to remember that your actors are your strongest asset and if you have cast well, you should all spark off each other.

-Broken Biscuits was originally staged at Lantern Liverpool on 9th November-11th November 2014.
-Now back by popular demand, there are tickets available on 5th March.
+Broken Biscuits was originally staged at Lantern Liverpool on 9th November-11th November 2014 and returned due to popular demand in March 2015.